TryanonAI/web-IDE/README.md

 # Anon
-Turn your Web3 ideas into production-ready Arweave dApps via plain text DMs.
+Turn your ideas into production-ready Arweave dApps via plain text messages.

 ## 🤔 What is Anon?